-I have recently been working on a number of projects, stemming from my doctoral dissertation and other research engagements.
+I have recently been working on a number of projects

-The first project is a book project tentatively entitled The Politics of Contemporary History: British Intellectuals and the National Questions in Europe’s Eastern Periphery (1900-1930)
+The first project is a book project tentatively entitled British Intellectuals and Imperial Order in Eastern Europe (1880-1930)

 The third project is tentatively entitled Reforming Greece: The history of an idea through the lens of the International Financial Commission (1898-1975).
 The project aims to recover the commissions’ meddling with Greek affairs through a closer examination of the mindset of its functionaries in the long period of its existence with a special focus on the thought of E. A. Law, one of the commission’s early protagonists.